-This document provides information about how to plan, install, configure, and work with the IBM® System Storage® DS Storage Manager Version 10.77 or earlier, with controller firmware version upto 7.77.xx.xx.
-If the controller firmware version of your storage subsystem is 7.8x.xx.xx or later, refer to IBM System Storage DS Storage Manager Version 10.8 - Installation and Host Support Guide.
+This document provides information about how to plan, install, configure, and work with the IBM® System Storage® DS Storage Manager Version 10.83 or later, and for storage subsystems with controller firmware version 7.8x.xx.xx or later.
+If the IBM DS Storage Manager is earlier than 10.83, refer to IBM System Storage DS Storage Manager Version 10 - Installation and Host Support Guide.
 This document is intended for system and storage administrators who are responsible for installing storage administration software.
 To install and manage a storage subsystem with Storage Manager, you must have knowledge of redundant array of independent disks (RAID), small computer system interface (SCSI), Fibre Channel, and SATA technology.
 You must also have working knowledge of the applicable operating systems that are used with the management software.